Protected Designation of Origin (PDO)

 OJ L 148 of 21.06.1996

-Product par excellence of Val d'Aosta and basic element of the local gastronomy, the Fontina is a semi-cooked fat cheese, made from whole cows' milk from a single milking.
+Product par excellence of the Valdostana agriculture and basic element of the local gastronomy, la Fontina is a fatty cheese with a semi-cooked paste, made from whole milk from a single milking.

-A Decree of the President of the Republic 1955 has officially recognized the Fontina as a product of designated origin and 1996 it obtained the Protected Designation of Origin (PDO) by the European Union.
+A Decree of the President of the Republic of 1955 has officially recognized Fontina as a product with a designation of origin and in 1996 it has obtained the Protected Designation of Origin (PDO) from the European Union.

 The typical dairy activities, however, dates back to long before, and already in the fifteenth century was the subject of a thorough description by the doctor from Vercelli Pantaleone Confienza, in which treated are noted with clarity and precision processing techniques and the organoleptic characteristics of this cheese.

-Fresh and fragrant essences of high altitude pastures, which extend between the most impressive mountains in Europe, are ideal power for native cows (spotted red and black spotted), from which we get the basic element of Fontina: milk.
-Just milked is transformed, avoiding the pasteurization and long transports, according to a still artisan procedure.
+The fresh and fragrant essences of the high altitude pastures, which extend among the most imposing mountains of Europe, are the ideal food for the indigenous cows (red spotted and black pezzata), from which the basic element of the Fontina: milk.

-In response to attempts to imitate that were spreading on the market was set up in the 1952 Fontina Producers Consortium, an organization for the protection of the brand and quality of this unique and inimitable cheese.
+In order to react to imitative attempts that were spreading on the market, the Consorzio Produttori Fontina, the body protecting the brand and the quality of this unique and inimitable cheese.